Krillh/Airzlinshire/Majik/Lattice Theory.md

 Similar to *threads*, knots' tension matters.
 In this case, the tension of the knot can affect it's *behavior* and has a similar effect as threads where higher tension is more robust, but less malleable.
 The tension of a knot is determined by the tension of the threads that make it up.

+Knots will also repel each other proportionally to the

 ## Lattice Shape
 The shape of a lattice is determined by the shape with the lowest energy during a reaction.
 The energy traveling though a *thread* wants to make the thread as straight as possible.
 This force is what causes tension in threads